compose-spec/compose-spec/05-services.md

 ### healthcheck

-`healthcheck` declares a check that's run to determine whether or not containers for this service are "healthy".
-This overrides
+`healthcheck` declares a check that's run to determine whether or not the service containers are "healthy".
+This overrides the
 [HEALTHCHECK Dockerfile instruction](https://docs.docker.com/engine/reference/builder/#healthcheck)
 set by the service's Docker image.